 But I’m sure the “what-ifs” ran rampant through Cynthia’s mind that morning as she was preparing for the drive to the Marriage License Office.
 She felt her husband-to-be was still processing this new, shocking revelation and could change his mind.
 Cynthia’s hopes for a better future could have been dashed in an instant.
 She told me if he asked her the question, “Are there any more husbands you haven’t told me about?” she was simply going to say, “I’ll take the Fifth.
 And, baby, you’re it!”

 At this point, Cynthia collapsed in the driver’s seat, rested her head on the steering wheel, and burst out in tears.
 Then she got (and perhaps deserved) the speeding ticket, which was the icing on the cake.
 “It took a bit to regain my composure before I proceeded to ease on down the road.”
 But she said that this encounter over a speeding violation haunted her for some time.
-Cynthia promised, No. 1…since she was as an already law-abiding individual, never to have a brush with the law again, and No. 2… to ensure she stayed in her present marriage.
-No more name changes, no more embarrassment, no more shame…
+Cynthia promised, Number 1… since she was already a law-abiding individual, never to have a brush with the law again, and Number 2… to ensure she stayed in her present marriage.
+No more name changes, no more embarrassment, no more shame.

 Like my friend Cynthia, I’ve had a few low points in my life.
 However, I was never brought to tears, thank God, over the name thing.
 I guess for me, it just became so tedious to always be tap-dancing around the truth or deciding in a split-second (as my life became like an episode of Perry Mason) to tell the truth, the whole truth and nothing but the truth.